General Administration Information

 Nausea (4% or less) and vomiting (8% or less) have been reported with oral midazolam use.
 In general, other gastrointestinal effects are rare; hypersalivation, gagging, and drooling have been reported with oral use while hypersalivation, dysgeusia (acid taste), and retching have been reported with IV administration.
 Abnormal taste/dysgeusia (2%) has been reported with intranasal midazolam during clinical trials.
 Bitter taste has been frequently reported in children receiving the injectable formulation of midazolam intranasally for procedural sedation.
 In these cases, a drop of oral cherry syrup after midazolam administration may help alleviate bad taste.

 Prolonged use of benzodiazepines can produce physiological dependence with or without psychological dependence.
 The risk of psychological dependence increases in those with a history of alcohol or substance abuse.
 Abuse and misuse of benzodiazepines commonly involve concomitant use of other medications, alcohol, and/or illicit substances, which is associated with an increased frequency of serious adverse outcomes, including respiratory depression, overdose, and death.
 Caution is advised when considering the use of benzodiazepines in patients with a known or suspected history of substance abuse.
 To discourage abuse, prescribe the smallest appropriate quantity of the benzodiazepine and provide proper disposal instructions for unused drug.
 Avoid or minimize concomitant use of CNS depressants or other medications associated with addiction or abuse.
 Clinically significant physiological dependence may occur with continued use of benzodiazepines.
 The risks of dependence and withdrawal increase with longer treatment duration and higher daily dose.
 Abrupt discontinuation or rapid dosage reduction of benzodiazepines after continued use may precipitate acute withdrawal reactions, which can be life-threatening.
 Midazolam dependence in pediatric patients is more likely to occur in the setting of prolonged infusions in critically ill patients.
 The optimal weaning schedule has not been determined; however, patients who receive prolonged infusions should be gradually weaned from the drug to avoid withdrawal.
 Withdrawal symptoms may range from mild dysphoria and insomnia to a major withdrawal syndrome including abdominal and muscle cramps, vomiting, sweating, tremors, and seizures.
 Withdrawal symptoms in infants may include abdominal distention and tachycardia.
 In some cases, benzodiazepine users have developed a protracted withdrawal syndrome with withdrawal symptoms lasting weeks to more than 12 months.
 Use a gradual dosage taper to lower the risk of withdrawal reactions when reducing the dose or discontinuing therapy.
-Neonatal withdrawal or a neonatal abstinence syndrome has been reported following the ingestion of therapeutic doses of benzodiazepines during the last weeks of pregnancy.
+Neonatal withdrawal or a neonatal abstinence syndrome has been reported after the ingestion of therapeutic doses of benzodiazepines during the last weeks of pregnancy.
 Clinical manifestations of neonatal withdrawal may include hypertonia, hyperreflexia, hypoventilation, irritability, tremors, diarrhea, and vomiting.
 These complications can appear shortly after delivery to 3 weeks after birth and persist from hours to several months, depending on the degree of dependence and pharmacokinetic profile of the benzodiazepine.
 Observe neonates who are exposed to midazolam in utero during the later stages of pregnancy for symptoms of withdrawal and manage appropriately.

 Increased lacrimation was reported in 2% of patients during intranasal midazolam clinical trials.
 Other special senses adverse reactions including blurred vision, diplopia, strabismus, pinpoint pupils, cyclic movements of the eyelids, visual impairment, difficulty focusing eyes, ears blocked, loss of balance, and light-headedness have been reported with the use of IV or oral midazolam in less than 1% of patients.